-By now, every business owner should know that if they don’t have a website where potential customers can find them and learn about their company, they’re basically invisible.
+By now, every business owner should know that if they don’t have a website where potential clients can find them and learn about their business, they’re basically invisible.
 If you’re wondering which one is right for you, here are the key benefits and differences of each:

-But for many people, it can be hard to differentiate between a website with a responsive design, and a separate mobile website.
-And it’s likely that you want to know which one is better, or right for your business.
-This is a complex question, with many experts weighing in on either side, so the appropriate choice will depend on your circumstances.
+But for many people, it may be hard to differentiate between a website with a responsive design, and a separate mobile website.
+And it’s possible that you want to identify which one is better, or right for your business.
+This is a complex question, with many specialists weighing in on either side, so the appropriate choice can depend upon your circumstances.

 If you’re wondering which one is right for you, here are the key benefits and differences of each: